Where to Stay in Malaga First Time: Best Areas

 Maria Zambrano train station

-The transportation hub of Malaga, Maria Zambrano Station is located on Explanada de la EstaciĂłn in the city center, close to the Old Town and the harbor, as well as 9 km from Malaga Airport.
+Maria Zambrano Station is the transportation hub of Malaga, located on Explanada de la Estación in the city center, close to the Old Town and the harbor, as well as 9 km from Malaga Airport.
 It’s named after a famous Spanish philosopher.

 An incredibly busy area, it isn’t a good choice for anyone looking for a quiet getaway.
 However, an abundance of shopping and dining options adds to its convenience.
 Vialia Shopping Centre is integrated into the station with many shops, restaurants and cafés, cinemas, and a hotel.